sulu/docs/detail-specification/100-basic/DET-104-List.md

 ##Editable Lists

 Lists can be editable with following restrictions:
-- when one field is editable
-- when more than one field should be editable the user has to use the formular
+- when the users edits a field the row is saved when the row loses the focus
-- data will be saved on focus out
-- local validation is only displayed when an error occured
+- local validation is only displayed when an error occurs
 - validation with interaction of the server will display error and success
 - success of validation will be visible for a few seconds then the input fields will be replaced by the saved value
+- progress of save action will be displayed with a loading icon at the end of the changed row